rootkovska/rootkovska.github.io/_posts/2015-12-17-Constitution.md

 Some sort of popular partecipation was added back in 2013, at the very end of the United States of Europe raising process: if you succeed to sign thousands of times, a petition across 26 states, the parliament takes the people into consideration by scheduling the issue in their agenda.
 A struggle to deliver a paper to the frontdesk of a small office in the basement of somewhere; a simple hands gesture on a monitor to schedule it; about 3 seconds to open the mic, say nothing, close the mic; 50000 euros to pay the whole (no)thing.

-The same continual failure you can see with the Marco Civil and the italian Dichiarazione dei diritti in Internet.
+The same continual failure you can see with the brazillian Marco Civil and the italian Dichiarazione dei diritti in Internet.

 # Stuck in the middle with you: Ethernet&Ethereal&Ether&Ethereum.